-Cambodia: A single visa is required by UK, New Zealand, Australian, USA & Canadian citizens and can be obtained on arrival.
-A passport sized photograph for immigration will also be required.
-Alternatively you can now obtain an e-visa prior to departure for certain points of entry from www.mfaic.gov.kh
+Cambodia: A single visa is required by UK, New Zealand, Australian, USA & Canadian citizens.
+We enter Cambodia at the Kaam Samnor Border Crossing where eVisa's currently aren't valid for entry.
+Visa's can be obtained on arrival and a passport sized photograph for immigration will be required.

-All visa information should be confirmed with the relevant consulate.
+All visa related issues including information for other nationalities should be confirmed with the relevant Embassy prior to departure.

-If you do require assistance in obtaining a visa then you may consider applying through Explore's recommended visa service in the UK, Travcour.
+If you do require assistance in obtaining a visa then you may be able to apply through Explore's recommended visa service in the UK, Travcour.
 See www.travcour.com to download the relevant visa application for your trip, if applicable (UK citizens only), along with details of how to apply for your visa through Travcour.
 The Team at Travcour will be happy to answer specific questions relating to visa applications, please call them directly on 0208 5431846.